brandur/sorg/content/drafts/ruby-memory.md

 ## Closing the case on bloated workers (#bloated-workers)

+We've seen above that Ruby has an elaborate scheme for advanced memory management, but reading between the lines, you may also have noticed that something is missing.
+Ruby allocates expansive heap pages worth of memory, stores objects to them, and collects them when they're no longer relevant.
+Free slots are tracked carefully, and the runtime has an efficient way of finding them.
+But despite all of this sophistication, live slots never change position within their heap pages.

+After being allocated, objects stay in their initial slot forever.
+In a real program where objects are being allocated and deallocated all the time, pages become a mix of objects that are alive and dead.
+Ruby doesn't try to compact these heap pages, and practically speaking, live objects will be fragmented across all allocated pages quite quicky.

+Now back to the Unicorn workers.
+The parent process sets itself up, and by the time it's ready it looks like a typical Ruby process with objects allocated unevenly across the available heap pages.
+Then the workers fork off with a memory representation identical to their parent's.
+The trouble comes as soon as a child initializes or GCs even a single slot.
+At that point, its memory changes, and the operating system's copy-on-write mechanic intercepts the call and copies that OS page.
+It doesn't take long before this has happened on every OS page allocated to the program, and the child workers are running a completely divergent copy of their parent's memory.
+COW is available, but isn't practically useful.

 ## Towards compaction (#compaction)

+The Ruby team has been implementing copy-on-write optimizations for some time now.
+For example, in Ruby 2.0 a heap page "bitmap" was introduced.
+The GC performs a mark-and-sweep operation which "marks" live objects before going through and "sweeping" all the dead ones.
+These marks used to be a flag directly on a slot, which had the effect of just having the GC mark an object (without anything of substance changing) initiating a full COW of the page that contained.
+As you can probably imagine, every page was copied in no time at all.
+The change created a mark "bitmap" at the heap level which allowed the garbage collector to do its work while only initiating a copy on a localized part of memory.

+TODO

 [1] `malloc`'s bookkeeping is compensated for so that we can keep a heap page fitting nicely into a multiple of OS